Marcosjnez/bifactor/README.md

 In order to install the `bifactor` package in macOS, you need to configure the toolchain.
 Try the following installer: https://github.com/rmacoslib/r-macos-rtools/releases/tag/v4.0.0.

-If you cannot execute de installer, you may follow this tutorial: https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/.
+If you cannot execute the installer, you may follow this tutorial: https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/.

 You also need to enable OpenMP to allow parallelization: https://mac.r-project.org/openmp/.